psu13/mutable-hakyll/posts/the-rice.md

 This is, of course, not the first time I have gotten unforgivably bad rice in a restaurant.
 I sent the rice _back_ at a fancy French place in Paris once, and they sent me back a perfectly great risotto, which for some reason they could make better than plain white rice.
-I also got the single worst bowl of white rice ever in my life at a fancy special dinner at a long standing and well loved Asian fusion joint (it was Soba) in Pittsburgh.
-That rice was like the fridge rice above, except they hadn't even try to reheat it, I think.
+I also got the single worst bowl of white rice that I ever paid money for in my life at a fancy special dinner at a long standing and well loved local Asian fusion joint (it was Soba) in Pittsburgh.
+That rice was like the fridge rice above, except they hadn't even really tried to reheat it, I think.
 This happened a long time ago, and people say I should be over it by now.
 But I'm not.

 I am here to say that it does not have to be this way.
 Unlike fries, _rice_ is completely trivial to cook well.
 Here is what you do: